-As a bride-to-be, the number one thing you need is your beauty sleep, but the closer the wedding gets, the harder it gets for you to fall and stay asleep at night.
+As a bride-to-be, the number one thing you need is your beauty sleep, but the closer the wedding is, the harder it gets to fall and stay asleep at night.
 Sound familiar?
 If so, you're likely suffering from a case of pre-wedding insomnia.

 Meet the Expert

 Fortunately, this type of insomnia should resolve once the big day is over, but because you can't exactly afford to wait, here's how to achieve some relief in the meantime.

 Pre-wedding insomnia isn't too different from other types of insomnia.
 "The definition is the same," points out Harris.
 "Trouble with sleep at some point.
 Maybe it is more of a here-and-there insomnia, but it is definitely an issue for the person."
 In order for it to be a problem, the lack of sleep time should also be contributing to negative waking effects like frustration, confusion, or inability to complete usual tasks.
 The issue can affect anyone, though Harris notes that those with busy brains, anxiety, or depression could be at higher risk.
 If you're feeling like sleeplessness has become a constant bedtime companion, you're in good company as numbers have been on the rise since the start of the pandemic.
 "There’s so much insomnia around with the stress from the pandemic, and then factor in uncertainty with weddings and planning, it is worse," says Harris.

 Other common causes include:

 Modify Your Bedtime Routine

 Basic sleep hygiene can be your worst enemy or your saving grace.
 "Consistent bed and wake times are key," says Harris.
 "Don’t compensate for a bad night of sleep."
 Everyone needs different amounts of sleep to fully function, so using a sleep tracker or app can help you figure out the optimal amount needed to feel your best.